dzulfiqarfr/jakpost-graphics/2022/2022-01-18-bali-domestic-travelers/README.md

 # Overview

-This article seeks to explain why relying solely on domestic travelers may not recover Bali's tourism secotr, especially the accommodation industry.
-Read the article on [this link](https://www.thejakartapost.com/business/2022/01/18/domestic-travelers-not-enough-to-revive-bali-tourism.html).
+This article seeks to explain why relying solely on domestic travelers may not recover Bali's tourism sector, especially the accommodation industry.
+Read the story on [this link](https://www.thejakartapost.com/business/2022/01/18/domestic-travelers-not-enough-to-revive-bali-tourism.html).

 # Data